• Skip to primary navigation

 • White Wine.
 White wine adds a welcome, balanced acidity to the creamy sauce.

-• White Bread.
-You can certainly use any bread here, but soft white bread crumbs become so delightfully crisp when tossed with butter and browned.
+• You can certainly use any bread here, but soft white bread crumbs become so delightfully crisp when tossed with butter and browned.
 It is my bread of choice for this recipe.
 That said, sourdough or a rustic country loaf would work just fine as well.

 How to Make This Recipe